 - help with medication and treatment

 - getting in and out of bed and sleeping

-Here are some examples of the reasons you may need help and the type of help you may need:
+The help must usually be given in your presence.
+Here are some examples of the help you may need:

-- You are profoundly deaf and British Sign Language is your first language.
-You therefore need an interpreter when communicating without sign language, to interpret spoken announcements, and perhaps also to interpret written English.
+- you are profoundly deaf and British Sign Language is your first language - you need an interpreter when communicating without sign language, to interpret spoken announcements, and perhaps also to interpret written English

-- You have a mental health problem and you need prompting and encouragement to look after yourself and do things such as take your medication, eat, wash and dress.
+- you have a mental health problem and you need prompting to look after yourself and to do things such as taking your medication, eating, washing and dressing

-- You are blind and you need someone to assist in many situations such as selecting clothes to wear, using cooking appliances safely and preparing food.
+- you are visually impaired and need someone to assist in situations such as selecting clothes to wear, using cooking appliances safely and preparing food

-- You have a learning disability and need help with many activities including managing money, writing letters and looking after your health and hygiene.
+- you have a learning disability and need help with activities including managing money, writing letters and looking after your health and your hygiene

-You must need someone to check on you regularly during the day.
-The checks must be to avoid a ‘substantial danger’ to yourself or others as result of your disability.
-You may need such checks if you:
+To qualify as needing supervision you must need someone to check on you regularly during the day.
+The checks must be to avoid a ‘substantial danger’ to yourself or others due to your disability.

 England, Wales and Scotland